Kevin1192/Capital-Gain/README.md

 To start the program, run `npm install` after cloning the repository to local.
 Then use `npm start` to start the front-end webpage.

+Create your own .env file with SECRET_KEY variable for JsonWebToken auth.